In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 Writing the guide on career change allowed me to remember all those steps I have been through in my life and share my experience with my readers.

-This is me back in 2007 in Brussels, two years before my career change:
+This is me back in 2007 in Brussels while working for the European Union:

 Why is the reputation of the author important?